-OUPD (i) provides emergency response for survivors immediately following assault, (ii) provides law enforcement and investigative services, as applicable,

-(iii) pursues prosecution of the perpetrators pursuant to the preference of survivors and (iv) conducts sexual violence and misconduct prevention programs for students, faculty and staff.
+OUPD (i) provides emergency response for survivors immediately following assault, (ii) provides law enforcement and investigative services, as applicable, (iii) pursues prosecution of the perpetrators pursuant to the preference of survivors and (iv) conducts sexual violence and misconduct prevention programs for students, faculty and staff.

-The Office of Student Affairs (i) provides support and counseling services to sexual violence and misconduct survivors, (ii) facilitates the provision of advocates or other support to survivors as long as the survivors desire and (iii) conducts education programs to enhance awareness of sexual violence and misconduct on campus.
+The Division of Student Affairs (i) provides support and counseling services to sexual violence and misconduct survivors, (ii) facilitates the provision of advocates or other support to survivors as long as the survivors desire and (iii) conducts education programs to enhance awareness of sexual violence and misconduct on campus.

-OUPD and the Office of Student Affairs coordinate their respective efforts in education and prevention programs and services.
+OUPD and the Division of Student Affairs coordinate their respective efforts in education and prevention programs and services.

-The Institutional Equity and Title IX/Sexual Misconduct Offices (i) offer training on the implementation of the sexual Misconduct, Discrimination, and Harassment Policy, and (ii) informs survivors of and provides access to institutional disciplinary resources for prosecution of the perpetrator(s).
+The Institutional Equity and Title IX/Sexual Misconduct Offices (i) offer training on the implementation of the Sexual Misconduct, Discrimination, and Harassment Policy, and (ii) informs parties of their rights and responsibilities; provides access to resources; and oversees the investigation process and implementations of sanctions/ disciplinary outcomes.